Skip to main content

 The language used in electronic transactions is called X12 and is subject to national standards.
 We support a variety of EDI transactions (see below) and require all external trading partners to submit these transactions through the Utah Health Information Network (UHIN).

 Select Health does not have a single payer ID; however, you can access a Payer ID List that aligns common software/clearinghouse information with the payer ID each uses for Select Health.
-This list is updated monthly.
 If the clearinghouse has a search function, we can be found under the name “Select Health,” or possibly under one our former names, “Intermountain Health” or “IHC Health Plans.”
-Download the Latest Payer ID List.

 Use the 837 transaction to submit claims electronically, which allows for faster adjudication and payment.
 The 837 generates responses that tell you if claims were accepted or rejected and, if necessary, the reason for the rejection.
 The two responses generated are: